-Start early from Darwin on a comfortable air-conditioned coach that takes you through one of the longest roads in Australia, the Stuart Highway.
-After you pass some remarkable terrain, your coach will turn onto the Arnhem Highway that offers beautiful backdrops of Marrakai Plains.
+Start early from Darwin on a comfortable air-conditioned coach that takes along the remarkable terrains of Stuart Highway.
+Turn onto the Arnhem Highway that offers beautiful backdrops of Marrakai Plains.
 While listening to comprehensive commentary by your driver/guide, you’ll reach your first stop for the day, Kakadu National Park.

 *Book language devices in Japanese, Italian and Mandarin at no additional cost